Soviet architectural modernism

-Soviet architectural modernism was one of the three main architectural trends of the USSR, along with Soviet avant-garde architecture and Stalinist Empire style.
+Soviet architectural modernism was one of the three main architectural trends of the Soviet Union, along with Soviet avant-garde architecture and Stalinist Empire style.
 Critics identified it in the early 21st century as a separate direction.
 It covered the period from 1955 to 1991.
-The transition to modernism began with the resolution of the CPSU Central Committee and the Council of Ministers of the USSR of 4 November 1955, "On the Elimination of Excesses in Design and Construction."
+The transition to modernism began with the resolution of the CPSU Central Committee and the Council of Ministers of the USSR of 4 November 1955, "On the Elimination of Excesses in Design and Construction".

 General characteristics

 Origins

 Architectural modernism came to the USSR from the West and transformed into a Soviet form.
-During the so-called Khrushchev Thaw, specialized professional journals became openly accessible to Soviet architects, and exchanges of experience began with architects from Poland, Cuba, and the Hungary.
+During the so-called Khrushchev Thaw, specialized professional journals became openly accessible to Soviet architects, and exchanges of experience began with architects from Poland, Cuba, and Hungary.
 The international character of modernism was, in fact, one of its main distinguishing features.

 More specifically, the origins of Soviet modernism lay directly in the works of Le Corbusier, who by the 1950s had reworked the foundations of Soviet constructivism into a new, personal architectural style.